Denied by COVID-19 in 2020, Tampa gets second chance to pull out Stanley Cup stops

 There’s more than enough expatriates living in south Florida to make up for their absence, he said.

-Which comprises another of the few drawbacks that come with being a local business magnate in a host city with friends in high hockey places: Guggino’s phone won’t stop ringing.
+Which is another of the few drawbacks that come with being a local business magnate in a host city with friends in high hockey places: Guggino’s phone won’t stop ringing.